Kerbal Space Program 2 Release Date - Gameplay, Trailer, Story

 Kerbal Space Program 2 Release Date: February 24, 2023

 Kerbal Space Program 2 comes out in Early Access on February 24, 2023.
 It will be available on PC, although pre-orders are currently not up.
-Its sequel, Kerbal Space Program, is currently on sale at 75% off until October 28, 2022.
+Players can only wishlist the game at the moment, so make sure to purchase it once it comes out.
+Sadly, there is currently no deals for the first game.

 Kerbal Space Program 2 gameplay